in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 Patterns Often Seen When Recovery Stalls

-• Poor recovery signaling, especially after exertion
+• Energy depletion or poor recovery after exertion

 Post-Viral Symptoms That Don’t Resolve